Primary/Secondary Piping

 Fig. 13 - Boiler primary loop, IWH first zone, heat zoned w-valves

 Mod/con boiler piping is not limited to these drawings.
 There are more variations.
-As I said above flow and pressure drop is important.
+As I said above, flow and pressure drop are important.
 Water is best moving at a velocity of about 2 ft per second.
-Too slow or too fast you will reduce heat transfer and may create piping noise.
+Too slow or too fast, you will reduce heat transfer and may create piping noise.

 Disclaimer: The information found on this website is for informational purposes only.
-Any preventive maintenance, service, installations should be reviewed on a per job situation.
+Any preventive maintenance, service, or installation should be reviewed on a per-job basis.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
 Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website as it should be reviewed by a professional.